I’ll add to these as I get asked. You can ask me a question here.

 Four.
 Shadow Kin, Blood Kin, Iron Kin and Fire Kin.
 That wrapped up the current story arc so I’m playing in other worlds for a bit.
 (Though it would be fun to come and play some more with the Half-Light City in the future).

 Yes, it does.
 It starts not long after Shadow Kin ends.
 But the main characters of Blood Kin are different to Shadow Kin.
 Similarly Iron Kin takes up a little while after Blood Kin ends and there’s two new main characters.
 Fire Kin follows this pattern.

 I work with a publisher (Roc) for The Half-Light City series and the Four Arts and they set the price for the ebooks.

 I self-publish The Wild Side series and because I don’t have all the expenses of a big publishing house, I can set the price lower.

 At this stage there will be three.
-I’m currently working on The Forbidden Heir, Book 2.
+I’m currently working on The Unbound Queen which is Book 3.

 Mostly a pantser.
 I generally have an idea of a few key bits of the book (and usually the ending) but apart from that I don’t really outline or plot unless I get stuck.
 I have written books where I’ve written the synopsis had to be written first but a) the writing of said synopsis is kind of torturous and b) the story changes anyway.

-I do collage before I write a book and I use soundtracks as well to help me see and ‘feel’ the world and the characters.
+I do collage or set up a pinterest board before I write a book and I use soundtracks as well – both of these things help me ‘see’ and ‘feel’ the world and the characters.